A. W. L. Wright

 Provenance: Jerry McCann Collection

-Here is a rather unusual wax sealer jar that would be considered extremely rare.
-It is hand blown with a ground lip.
+Here is a rather unusual “A.W.L.
+Wright” wax sealer jar that is considered extremely rare.
+The aquamarine quart jar is hand blown with a ground lip.
 There is a grooved ring for a metal cap.

 This double tapered jar was made in a specially constructed three-part mold.
 There is a seam around the circumference of the jar, near the middle top area and two opposite seams running upward from this seam to the lip.
 There is a rib below the groove ring finish.
 The top of the jar tapers in from the shoulder seam to the lip circle of glass and tapers down from the seam to the base.
 Above the juncture of the seam are the embossed letters ‘A. W. L. WRIGHT’.

-As noted, the shape of the jar is unusual and reminds us of the glass ‘egg’ insulators.
+As an aside, the double-tapered shape of the jar is unusual and reminds us of the threadless glass “egg” insulator form.

 Support: Reference to Fruit Jar Annual 2020 – The Guide to Collecting Fruit Jars by Jerome J. McCann